 5. Adjust Appearance and Themes

-- Change Themes: Go to Settings > Personalization > Themes.
+- Change Themes: Go to Settings > Personalization > Themes to choose classic colors.

-- Change Icons: Right-click shortcut > Properties > Change Icon.
+- Icon Customization: Right-click any desktop shortcut > Properties > Shortcut tab > Change Icon.

-- Turn Off Animations: Settings > Accessibility > Visual Effects > Switch off animations.
+- Turn Off Animations: For a snappier, "old-school" feel, go to Settings > Accessibility > Visual Effects and toggle off "Animation effects."

 7. Create System Restore Points

-- Select your main drive and click Configure.
+- Select your system drive and click Configure to ensure protection is on.

-- Click Create to save a restore point.
+- Click Create to save your current setup.

 Can I make Windows 10 look exactly like Windows 7?